tygern/angular2-safe-provider/README.md

 ## Why is this needed?

-Angular's `provide` function allows the user to configure how the injector will instantiate a token.
+Angular's allows the user to configure how the injector will instantiate a token.
 This is commonly used to inject an implementation class when a component requires an interface to be injected.
-However, `provide` does not check that the implementation satisfies the given interface.
+However, Angular does not check that the implementation satisfies the given interface.
 Consider the following example:

-    provide(UserProviderToken, {useClass: HttpUserProvider});
+    {provide: UserProviderToken, useClass: HttpUserProvider}

 Interface information is lost after Typescript compilation.
 This means that no check is performed that `HttpUserProvider` implements `UserProvider`.
 The error only shows up in integration tests (or at runtime if test coverage is poor).

-When using `safe-provide`'s `safeProvide` we get a compile-time check that `HttpUserProvider` implements `UserProvider`.
+When using `safe-provide`'s `safeProvide` function we get a compile-time check that `HttpUserProvider` implements `UserProvider`.

     safeProvide(UserProviderToken).useClass(HttpUserProvider);